 - Immerse yourself in the culture: Moving to a foreign country gives you plenty of chances to become familiar with a different culture.
 Learn a few simple phrases of the area’s dominant language.
 Try out a recipe that’s native to your country.
 These great learning opportunities will help you thrive in an unfamiliar place.

 Save space, time, and money by packing accordingly.

 Consider the following:

 - Climate: What’s the climate in your new area?
-If you’re moving from a cold area to a tropical one, you can ditch your winter attire.
+You can ditch your winter attire if you’re moving from a cold area to a tropical one.

-- Lifestyle: Will you be working, taking care of your kids, or living out a fulfilling retirement?
+- Lifestyle: Will you work, take care of your kids, or live a fulfilling retirement?
 Consider why you’re moving to your new home and bring only what you’ll find useful.

 - Fragility: If you plan on eventually moving back to your old home, don’t bring fragile or expensive items overseas.
 The risk of damage isn’t worth it, especially when you can keep items in domestic storage or with a friend or family member.

 Embrace the change that comes with moving across the globe and use these tips to make it a seamless transition.